KwanLab/Autometa/README.md

 	--k_mer_matrix k-mer_matrix --out_table ML_recruitment_output.tab
 ```

 In the above command, we give ML\_recruitment.py the output table from step 2 (recursive\_dbscan\_output.tab), as well as the k-mer\_matrix file produced in step 2, and specify the output file (ML\_recruitment\_output.tab).
 We also use the --recursive flag, specifying that the script will run recursively, adding contigs it classifies to the training set and re-classifying until 0 more classifications are yielded.
-By default, classifications are only made if 10 out of 10 repeat classifications agree, and if the classification would not increase the apparent contamination estimated by the presence of single-copy marker genes.
+By default, classifications are only made if 10 out of 10 repeat classifications agree, and only if the classification would not increase the apparent contamination estimated by the presence of single-copy marker genes.

 The specified output file is a table with the following columns: